Shaguins/2024-For-TEA-Simo-Code-Josh/README.md

 ##  Functionality
 * Autonomous (15 secs) - Autonomous Routine chosen by Drive Team for Scoring and Movement Score Bonuses.
    1. All Routine Paths/Auto loaded from PathPlanner into Deploy Folder
-   2. Routines are defined inside of our Auto.java file handled and timed by a Sequential Command Group for Movement + Scoring
+   2. Routines are defined inside of our Auto.java file and handled/timed by a Sequential Command Group for Movement + Scoring
    3. Utilizes an UI-based Autonomous Chooser inside of SmartDashboard for On-demand Selection by Drive Team
    4. Result: 1 Note Auto with Leave.
 Playoff Auto is currently deployed.